FrederikTobner/JBASIC/Readme.md

 programming languages, that focus on ease of use.
 The original version of BASIC was created in 1963 at the Dartmouth College, by  John G. Kemeny and Thomas E. Kurtz.

-JBASIC is a second generation basic language with structured conditionals, loops and subroutines.
+JBASIC combines traits of a first and second generation basic languages.

 Usage: